okta/odyssey/packages/docs/components/infobox.md

 <Description>

 Stay away from nesting Infoboxes within information-dense UI like Tables.
-If you need to convey something about an individual data point, consider the <a href="/components/status/">Status</a> component instead.
+If you need to convey something about an individual data point, consider another design solution.

 </Description>